 You will pay a yearly deductible of \$480 on Tier 2 through Tier 5 drugs.
 You must pay the full cost of your Tier 2 through Tier 5 drugs until you reach the plan's deductible amount.
+The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.
 For all other drugs, you will not have to pay any deductible.
-The "full cost" is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.
+The full cost is usually lower than the normal full price of the drug since our plan has negotiated lower costs for most drugs at network pharmacies.